 Health Insurance

 Standard Rice health insurance plans (Aetna and Wellfleet) have an effective start date of August 1 or January 1.
-If you will be arriving earlier or start your program in the summer, you will need to secure an alternate insurance plan that will cover you until your school plan becomes effective.
-You may select a plan from any insurance company of your choice for this interim period.
-However, we recommend Atlas Insurance as a good option, as it has the flexibility of enrolling for the number of days that you need, and some plans may also meet the minimum requirements for specific visa categories, such as the J-1.
-For more information, please visit: http://www.internationalstudentinsurance.com/travel-medical-insurance/.
+If you will be arriving earlier or starting your program in the summer, you must secure an alternate insurance plan that will cover you until your school plan becomes effective.
+You may select a plan from any insurance company for this interim period.
+However, we recommend Atlas Insurance as a good option, as it has the flexibility of enrolling for the number of days you need, and some plans may also meet the minimum requirements for specific visa categories, such as the J-1.
+For more information, please visit http://www.internationalstudentinsurance.com/travel-medical-insurance/.

 Money

-Make sure to bring sufficient funds in U.S. currency to cover larger initial expenses, including items like the annual health insurance fees, hotel or other temporary accommodations, housing deposits, utility deposits, food, books and supplies, transportation, etc. In addition, in order to open a bank account and have your money available right away, you will need to deposit cash or initiate a wire transfer from an account overseas.
-For information on opening a bank account in the U.S., please see the Banking website.
-Regarding paying your student bill – Rice's Cashier's Office has a multitude of options for payment, please visit their website for detailed options, including an option specifically for international payments using a service called Flywire.
+Make sure to bring sufficient funds in U.S. currency to cover larger initial expenses, including items like the annual health insurance fees, hotel or other temporary accommodations, housing deposits, utility deposits, food, books and supplies, transportation, etc. In addition, to open a bank account and have your money available immediately, you must deposit cash or initiate a wire transfer from an account overseas.
+For information on opening a bank account in the U.S., please take a look at the Banking website.
+Rice's Bursar's Office has many payment options for paying your student bill.
+Please visit their website for detailed options, including an option specifically for international payments using Flywire.

 Credit Card

-We recommend you apply for a credit card in your home country before coming to Houston, which will allow you to charge many initial expenses.
+We recommend you apply for a credit card in your home country before coming to Houston, as it will allow you to charge for many initial expenses.
 In the U.S., you may not be able to get a credit card before you have established your credit history, and many international students' credit card requests get turned down because of this.
-Also, many people use a credit or debit card instead of cash.
+Also, many people use credit or debit cards instead of cash.
 For information on opening a bank account in the U.S., please see the Banking website.

 Electric Outlet Converter